Ahmedsk143/User-Dashboard/README.md

 ---

 - View details about mining devices that have been bought.
-- Buy new device by pressing "New Miner" button.
+- Buy a new device by pressing the "New Miner" button.

 ![](https://i.imgur.com/9hrjtuy.png)

 ### Buying mining devices page

 - View mining devices offered by the system admin.
-- Press buy button to selected the desired balance to use for paying.
+- Press the buy button to select the desired balance to use for paying.
-- A notification shows after a device has been bought or an error occured.
+- A notification shows after a device has been bought or an error occurred.

 ![](https://i.imgur.com/21ANjd1.png)